 The S&W M&P Compact is also a striker-fired pistol, offering an easier trigger pull.
 Like the

-Glock 19, this pistol is easy to use.
+Glock 19, this pistol is a contender for one of the best first handguns.
 The grip is slightly more aggressive on this firearm than the Glock 19, which means the texture on the frame may not feel as comfortable, but it ensures the gun doesn’t slip out of your fingers.

 Models with a thumb safety are available, if you would prefer to have manual safety on your firearm.
 A manual safety is essentially a feature on a gun that blocks the firing mechanism and prevents a shot from being fired.
 All guns have safety mechanisms in place, but a manual safety needs to be actively activated and deactivated.
 Some women like the idea of a manual safety for concealed carry, however, if your trigger guard is adequately protected with a good holster, you should not experience an accidental

 This firearm is able to hold 15+1 9mm rounds.
 With an overall length of 7.3” this firearm is fairly easy to conceal, but also offers less felt recoil than a more compact gun.
 This gun is also equipped with interchangeable palmswell inserts so you can adjust the grip.

 Essentially, this means that when you hold the gun, if your finger is too far away from the trigger, you can replace the palmswell with one that has a shorter length so you can reach the trigger with ease.

 As a tip for first time buyers: your grip on the gun should feel very comfortable and natural.
 Your hand should fit so perfectly into the gun it feels like an extension of your hand.
 The tighter your grip, the less felt recoil you’ll experience when you shoot.